eventodb-hq/eventodb/docs/API.md

 Authorization: Bearer ns_ZGVmYXVsdA_a1b2c3d4e5f6...
 ```

-In test mode, the server auto-creates namespaces and returns tokens in the `X-MessageDB-Token` header.
+In test mode, the server auto-creates namespaces and returns tokens in the `X-EventoDB-Token` header.

 ---